alchemyplatform/aa-sdk/site/resources/faqs.md

 - `data`: encoded version of the `initialize` function with `anOwner` parameter set to the owner on the account, usually the same owner as what the account used as Simple Account.
   - In solidity (foundry) you can use abi.encodeCall and in viem you can use [encodeFunctionData](https://github.com/alchemyplatform/light-account/blob/main/Deployments.md#lightaccount)

-It is very important that the `initialize` step is encoded correctly to ensure the account does not get in to a risky state where someone else could call initialize on it and reassign and a signer.
-You can call `owner()` on the account after upgrade to make sure it is assigned correctly.
+It is very important that the `initialize` step is encoded correctly to ensure the account does not get into a risky state where someone else could call initialize on it with one's signer and take control of your account.
+You can call `owner()` on the account after the upgrade to ensure it is assigned correctly.

-This can be called on the existing smart contract account by sending a user operation that calls `execute` (or `executeBatch`) and have that call `upgradeToAndCall` (the same way you would make the account send calls to other addresses).
+This can be called on the existing smart contract account by sending a user operation that calls `execute` (or `executeBatch`) and has that call `upgradeToAndCall` (the same way you would make the account send calls to other addresses).
 :::

 ## Submitting `UserOperation`s